 Winsome Sears, the Republican lieutenant governor-elect of Virginia, told The New York Times that Democrats are at risk of losing Black and immigrant voters.

-As an immigrant from Jamaica and the first black woman elected to statewide office in Virginia, Sears told the NYT she was the perfect person to kickstart her demographic’s political realignment in America.
+As an immigrant from Jamaica and the first black woman elected to statewide office in Virginia, Sears the NYT she was the perfect person to kickstart her demographic’s political realignment in America.

 “The message is important,” Sears told the outlet.
 “But the messenger is equally important.”